xwillxu/AWX/Winter-Jobs.md

 - Commander: Commands Raiders to fight for them.
 - Public Relations(PR): Tries to make peace with other bases.
 - Persuader: Pesuades lower ranking agents to keep on working hard.
+- Scout: Scouts ahead for snowballs and enemys.